swissbib/metadataNationalLicencesDocumentation/pages/output/03cauthentication-requirements-registration-service.md

 ### 2.1 When a user log-in to swissbib

- * at each login store in the database the most recent relevant attributes from user (name, address, email?, ...)
+ * at each login store in the database the most recent relevant attributes from user (email, phone number, country of residence, ...)
- * update the flag `national-licence-compliant` in Swiss Edu-Id if necessary
+ * update the flag `national-licence-compliant` in Swiss edu-ID if necessary

 ---